How to identify and close knowledge gaps in the workplace

 Knowledge is only effective when it translates to results.
 More knowledge equals more skill, and more skill equates to better performance, which impacts results.
 So rather than simply measuring the understanding itself, take time to examine how—and if—the added training results in a measurable ROI.
 What is the net benefit to your business outcomes?
 Revenue?
 Customer satisfaction?
 Productivity?
 When you can measure a positive correlation, you know that your efforts are making a difference.

 How Axonify makes closing knowledge gaps easier

 Identifying and closing knowledge gaps doesn’t have to be difficult—if you use technology to your advantage.
-With a frontline staff training tool like Axonify, you can instill new knowledge, close gaps and cross-skill your employees on a continuous basis.
+With a workforce training tool like Axonify, you can continuously instil new knowledge, close gaps, and cross-skill your employees.

-With its adaptive algorithm, Axonify identifies where each team member is falling short and tailors all instruction accordingly, making it easy to close the gaps with daily questions, confidence assessments, knowledge and behavior profiles and results metrics that connect training to your company’s key performance indicators (KPIs).
+With its adaptive algorithm, Axonify identifies where each team member falls short and tailors all instructions accordingly, making it easy to close the gaps with daily questions, confidence assessments, knowledge and behaviour profiles and results metrics that connect training to your company’s key performance indicators (KPIs).
 And all of the information is reinforced regularly using proven microlearning principles.